-Changu Narayan Temple is the temple of Hindu god Vishnu who is also called Narayan and the temple is established at (Champak Hill) thus, it is named Changu Narayan Temple.
-It is a milestone in Nepali temple architecture with rich embossed works and leads to be on the list of UNESCO World Heritage Site.
+Changu Narayan Temple is the temple of Hindu god Vishnu who is also called Narayan and the temple was established at (Champak Hill) thus, it is named Changu Narayan Temple.
+It is a milestone in Nepali temple architecture with rich embossed works and leads to being on the list of UNESCO World Heritage Sites.
 The temple is surrounded by Champak tree forest, a small village named Changu, and also the Manohara river flows behind the hill.
-Due to this environment visitor feels sound and spiritual.
+Due to this environment, the visitor feels sound and spiritual.
 The temple also has the stone, wood, and metal cravings of the Lichhavavi period ranging from the 4th to 9th centuries.

 Guide for Sunrise to Sunset at Nagarkot 2 Days Hiking

-A guide will lead you in Sunrise to Sunset at Nagarkot 2 days of hiking as the trails may be misleading.
-The number of guides depends on the number of individuals registered for Sunrise to Sunset at Nagarkot 2 days of hiking.
-Each group of 4-5 pax is assigned with one guide.
+A guide will lead you from Sunrise to Sunset at Nagarkot for 2 days of hiking as the trails may be misleading.
+The number of guides depends on the number of individuals registered for Sunrise to Sunset at Nagarkot for 2 days of hiking.
+Each group of 4-5 pax is assigned one guide.

-The guide with a Nepal Government-certified license is only assigned to lead Sunrise to Sunset at Nagarkot 1 Night stay.
+The guide with a Nepal Government-certified license is only assigned to lead Sunrise to Sunset at Nagarkot 1 One-night stay.
 Additionally, the guide is also trained in first aid and eco-tourism.
-Usually, an English speaking guide is available but on request Chinese and other language speaking guide can be made available.
-A guide will lead as well as inform you about the locality, culture, rules, importance.
-Overall, the guide will have the feature of friendliness, leadership, communication expert, and jolly nature.
+Usually, an English-speaking guide is available but on request, Chinese and other language-speaking guides can be made available.
+A guide will lead as well as inform you about the locality, culture, rules, and importance.
+Overall, the guide will have the features of friendliness, leadership, communication expertise, and jolly nature.

-Transportation at Sunrise to Sunset at Nagarkot 2 Days Hiking
+Transportation from Sunrise to Sunset at Nagarkot 2 Days Hiking

-Early morning after you have your breakfast, the guide assigned by the Nepal Adventure team will come to pick you up for the hike.
-You will have a short drive from your pick up point to Sankhu.
+Early in the morning after you have your breakfast, the guide assigned by the Nepal Adventure team will come to pick you up for the hike.
+You will have a short drive from your pick-up point to Sankhu.
 Similarly, you will be driving back to your station from Changu Narayan.
-A private vehicle will be used for your transportation which may be a car or van as per the group size.
+A private vehicle, such as a car or van, will be used for your transportation as per the group size.

-Food and drinks on Sunrise to Sunset at Nagarkot 2 Days Hiking
+Food and drinks from Sunrise to Sunset at Nagarkot 2 Days Hiking

-2 times Lunch and 1-time Dinner will be provided during Sunrise to Sunset at Nagarkot 2 days hiking along with 1-time breakfast.
-Basically, lunch/dinner includes typical Nepali food: Dhaal(lentil soup), Bhat (Rice), Tarkari (Vegetable/Chicken curry), and pickle.
-And breakfast consists of food items of American Breakfast or Continental breakfast.
+2 times Lunch and 1-time Dinner will be provided from Sunrise to Sunset at Nagarkot and 2 days hiking along with 1-time breakfast.
+Lunch/dinner includes typical Nepali food: Dhaal(lentil soup), Bhat (Rice), Tarkari (Vegetable/Chicken curry), and pickles.
+Breakfast consists of food items of American Breakfast or Continental breakfast.

-A Mineral water bottle is handed to you prior to the hike.
+A Mineral water bottle is handed to you before the hike.